00 / ARCHIVE

 CBDCs: Programmable Money

-Digital cash as central-bank liability — programmable use, expiry, conditions
+Digital cash as a central-bank liability with built-in rules

 YOUR PATH